-Since the peak of the convergence era in 2008 the tailwinds have flagged-a becalming that can be seen in the number of developing countries catching up with rich ones, which has fallen sharply (see again chart, emerging markets catching up).
+Since the peak of the convergence era in 2008 the tailwinds have flagged-a becalming that can be seen in the number of developing countries catching up with rich ones, which has fallen (see again chart, emerging markets catching up).
 Chinese growth dropped from a peak of above 14% in 2007 (India managed 10.1% growth, Russia 8.5%, and Brazil 6.1%) to just 7% (India by 5.6%, and Russia and Brazil by 2.5%), and this has had a knock-on effect on commodity prices.
-Capital flows have become more fickle over the past year as rich-world central banks reduced their interventions in the economy.
-Trade, which tumbled in the global financial crisis, briefly roared back in 2010 but has barely kept pace with output growth more recently [3][4].
+Trade, which tumbled in the GFC, briefly roared back in 2010 but has barely kept pace with output growth more recently [3][4].

 Before the pandemic hit, both the rich and middle classes were growing in numbers.
-According to the World Bank, the share of the world's population living on more than \$10 per day (at 2011 purchasing-power parity)-enough money to buy things other than food and shelter-has swelled from less than a quarter two decades ago to almost two-fifths in 2017.
+According to the World Bank, the share of the world's population living on more than \$10 per day (at 2011 purchasing-power parity)-enough money to buy things other than food and shelter-swelled from less than a quarter two decades ago to almost two-fifths in 2017.
 The bulk of the growth has been in East Asia, but the figure increased in every region (see chart, living on more than \$10 a day).
 The Brookings Institution, a think-tank, estimated in 2018 that the number of rich people (those living on more than \$110 a day) will grow by 50%, or 100m people, by 2030.
 The global middle class (which it also defines as those on more than \$10 a day) will increase to almost two-thirds of the world's population.